 The data collection portal

 The data collection portal is an application managed jointly by Eesti Pank and Finantsinspektsioon for receiving and processing reports electronically.

 It is a self-service online environment where users can submit reports, manage related users, contact data and company keys, check the processing status of reports, communicate with the recipient of the report, order notifications by email and more.

 When using the data collection portal, please follow the instructions on how to use the main menu, manage users and their contact details and submit reports.
 The instructions can be accessed through the data collection portal.

-In case of technical issues, please contact the information systems administrator of Finantsinspektsioon, Erkko Kõrgema (email firstname.lastname@example.org, telephone +372 668 0549).
+In case of technical issues, please contact the information technology department manager of Finantsinspektsioon, Erkko Kõrgema (email firstname.lastname@example.org, telephone +372 668 0549).

 Submission of reports